 The University reserves the right to deny any guest, whether or not guests are King University students (including students living in another residence hall), if such actions are determined to be in the best interest of the residents or the University.
 Cohabitation or the excessive presence of any guest in your room is not permitted.
 Family members are always welcome to briefly visit with their student in their room.
-Family members may stay overnight with a student in the residence halls as long as the guest is of the same gender or sex as the resident.

 Residence Life Staff Members may use their sole discretion in allowing or not allowing guests in the hall.
 For more information on Guest Rooms, please refer to the Campus and Community Life Policies section